-Academic work at Deerfield is graded on a numerical scale where the minimum passing grade is 60 and the median grades are generally between 85 and 90.
+Academic work at Deerfield is graded on a numerical scale where the minimum passing grade is 60.
 Grades of 90 and above are reserved for excellent work.
-Grades are reported to students and their parents at the midterms and ends of term.
+Grades are reported to students and their parents and guardians at the midterms and ends of term.
 At the end of each term, grades are accompanied by course medians (i.e., the median of all grades earned in English 200) and evaluative written comments.
 In addition, written comments may be provided at midterm in the first term of a course.

-Advisor feedback, which reviews a student’s progress and performance in the dormitory and in co-curricular activities, is available online for parents in the winter and at year’s end.
+Advisor feedback, which reviews a student’s progress and performance in the dormitory and in co-curricular activities, is available online for parents and guardians in the winter and at year’s end.

-An academic honor roll is determined at the conclusion of each term (except for AY2021).
+An academic honor roll is determined at the conclusion of each term (except for AY2021, which was awarded at the end of the academic year).
 Eligibility is based on the following criteria:

 - Qualifying cumulative grade averages for the term of 93.0 or above garner High Honors distinction.